Blackfriars, London: Blackfriars Priory

-The City of London, which has extended very little, in the late middle ages.
+The City of London, which has extended very little, in the late Middle Ages.
 The once wholly walled square mile is nationally referred to as "The City".
-Locally is one of the notable extensions, meaning Blackfriars forms the south-west corner of the City, save for Temple which is technically a special category in local government.
+Locally is one of the notable extensions, meaning Blackfriars forms the south-west corner of the city, save for Temple which is technically a special category in local government.

 The name first occurs in records of 1317 in many orthographies.
 Friar evolved from frater as frère has, meaning 'brother'.
-Black refers to the black cappa worn by Dominican Friars.
+Black refers to the black outer garment, also known as a cappa, worn by Dominican Friars.
 They moved their 1220s-founded priory from just west of Holborn bridge at the top of Shoe Lane (modern Holborn Circus) a few hundred metres south to be between the tidal Thames and the west of Ludgate Hill, a modest rise, but the highest in the city proper, in about 1276.
 Edward I gave permission to rebuild London's city wall, against the Fleet brook and Ludgate Hill, north and west of their precinct.
 The site hosted great occasions of state, including meetings of Parliament and the Privy Council, state visits, such as of Emperor Charles V in 1522, then, seven years later, a divorce hearing of Catherine of Aragon and Henry VIII.
 The priory was by legal process dissolved in 1538 under Henry's dissolution of the monasteries.
-Katherine Parr, Henry's sixth and final wife, was born in an associated parish.
+Catherine Parr, Henry's sixth and final wife, was born in an associated parish.